sunlight-cms/sunlight-cms/README.rst

 This codebase is, as of writing, more than 10 years old.
 It was originally written for PHP 4 and uses very little OOP (as it was my very first big project).

-While it is functional and secure, one should keep this in mind when browsing through the code and possibly copying parts of it.
+While it is functional and secure, one should keep this in mind when browsing through the code :)